 Bonus tip: If you need more information on tax deductions available in Ireland, our in-depth article on Irish tax credits can help!

-Capital Gains Tax: What Happens When You Sell Your Property?
+Capital Gains Tax: What Happens When I Sell My Irish Property?

-Selling your Irish property as a non-resident comes with its own set of tax obligations — something that should always be discussed one-on-one with a tax professional before proceeding.
+Selling your Irish property as a non-resident comes with its own set of tax obligations.

 - Stay organised: Keep detailed records of all Irish rental income, expenses, and correspondence with your tenant or collection agent.
 And always double-check that your income tax return accurately reflects your rental income and deductions.